-His initial fleet assignment was as an F-14 Tomcat pilot with the Black Aces of VF 41 aboard the USS Theodore Roosevelt (CVN 71) during which time he attended Topgun and served as the squadron air-to-air training officer.
+His career began as an F-14 Tomcat pilot with the Black Aces of VF 41 aboard USS Theodore Roosevelt (CVN 71) during which time he attended Topgun and served as the squadron air-to-air training officer.
 Following sea duty, he transitioned to the F/A-18 Hornet, serving as an adversary instructor with the VFC 12 Fighting Omars in the Navy’s only 4th Generation Adversary Squadron.

-Subsequent command tours included NR Tactical Air Control Squadron 21, NR Navy Information Operations Command Norfolk, and NR Maritime Operations Center Headquarters at U.S. Fleet Forces Command.
-He also served as executive officer at NR NATO Allied Command Transformation Detachment Norfolk and as reserve chief staff officer at U. S. Fleet Forces Command.
+Subsequent command tours included NR Tactical Air Control Squadron 21, NR Navy Information Operations Command Norfolk, and NR Maritime Operations Center Headquarters at United States Fleet Forces Command.
+He also served as executive officer at NR NATO Allied Command Transformation Detachment Norfolk and as reserve chief staff officer at United States Fleet Forces Command.
 In 2016, he mobilized to Camp Lemonnier, Djibouti, Africa to serve as the chief staff officer for a Special Operations Joint Task Force.